EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-section.md

 In the above example the `.my-cart__wrapper` container will be replaced with the new one after the Shopify cart is changed.

+##### Immutable elements inside

-If want to have an immutable HTML element within a `data-ajax-cart-section` container — apply the [data-ajax-cart-static-element](/reference/data-ajax-cart-static-element/) to it.
+If you want to have an immutable HTML element within a `data-ajax-cart-section` container — add the [`data-ajax-cart-static-element`](/reference/data-ajax-cart-static-element/) attribute to this element.
+HTML of an immutable container will *not* be replaced when its section gets updated.

 ### Make multiple containers of a section updatable